 Once tubers leave our farm we entrust them to your tender loving care and we are no longer responsible for loss of any kind.
 We have provided our best advice to set you up for success in the "What to Do When You Receive Your Tubers" section above.

-Canada Post flat rate shipping does includes insurance up to $100.
-Where loss involves packages that are not delivered as expected, it is the buyers responsibility to follow up with Canada Post using the tracking number provided in your shipping confirmation email.
+Canada Post flat rate shipping includes insurance up to $100.
+Where loss is due to packages that have not been delivered as expected, it is the buyers responsibility to follow up with Canada Post using the tracking number provided in your shipping confirmation email.
+Where necessary, the buyer is responsible for making a claim for the loss directly with Canada Post.

-If you are concerned about the quality of the tubers you’ve purchased from us, please contact us within 3 days of receipt, providing clear photographs illustrating your concern.
+If you are concerned about the quality of the tubers you’ve purchased from us, please email us within 3 days of receipt, providing clear photographs illustrating your concern.
+Emails can be initiated via "Contact Us" on our homepage.
 Refunds, exchanges or credits will be made soley at our discretion.
 No refunds, exchanges, or credits will be issued after the 3-day period.

 Thank you for supporting our farm.
 I look forward to sharing our Dahlias with you!